radam9/Bookmarks_Parser/bookmarks_file_structure.md

 ---

-## 5) Custom Json exported by this BookmarksParser
+## 5) Custom Json exported by this BookmarksConverter

-If you export your bookmarks as a .json file using this BookmarksParser package, you will get the json format will look as follows:
+If you export your bookmarks as a .json file using this BookmarksConverter package, you will get the json format will look as follows:

 1. #### Json folder Template